gentinuhiu/dbLearnStar/README.md

   * Tests can be graded and reviewed
   * Support for transparency in grading - students can be allowed to view
 - Support for automatic and semi-automatic evaluation of SQL tasks based on correct solutions test samples implemented as database views
+- Support for rapid and semi-automated evaluation of database and schema design DDL tasks

 The system was presented at the ACM SIGITE 21:
 - Vangel Ajanovski.
 2021.
 DbLearn*: Open-Source System and a Set of Practices for Conducting Iterative Exercises and Exams in a Databases Course.
 In Proceedings of the 22st Annual Conference on Information Technology Education (SIGITE '21).
 Association for Computing Machinery, New York, NY, USA, 61–62.
 DOI: https://doi.org/10.1145/3450329.3478317